harness/harness-cd-community/helm/README.md

 ```

 ## Advanced Configuration
-### How to deploy the Harness Delegate to a separate environment
+### How to deploy the Harness to a separate environment
 You simply need to set the `harness_host` configuration parameter.
 This should be the IP address or hostname of the machine where you are deploying Harness.
 You **cannot** use `localhost` for this parameter.
 Open values.yaml in your editor and update the `harness_host` parameter.